Gear up for the new year

-(g) The parties contract out of each provision of the PPSA which, under section 115(1) of that Act, they are permitted to contract out of, other than:
+(g) The parties contract out of the following provisions of the PPSA which, under section 115(1) of that Act, they are permitted to contract out of:

 (h) Each party waives its right to receive each notice which, under section 157(3) of the PPSA, it is permitted to waive.

-(c) Unless agreed to the contrary in writing, the Seller reserves the right to supply an alternative brand or substitute product that has characteristics that are materially consistent with the goods offered when necessary.
+(b) Unless agreed to the contrary in writing, the Seller reserves the right to supply an alternative brand or substitute product that has characteristics that are materially consistent with the goods offered when necessary.
 Such substitutions will not be given effect to until approval is received from the Buyer (either verbally or in writing).

-(a) Upon acceptance of a purchase order by the Seller the Seller will seek confirmation of the period of shipment or delivery.
+(a) Upon acceptance of a purchase order by the Seller, the Seller will seek confirmation of the period of shipment or delivery.
 If any variation has occurred in the quoted period, the Seller will notify the Buyer.

+Buyer acknowledges that some goods are subject to minimum order requirements.
 The Seller reserves the right to:

-(a) refuse to supply goods where the value of the goods ordered in by the Buyer is less than the Seller’s minimum supply value (as notified by the Seller to the Buyer from time to time); or
+(a) refuse to supply goods where the value of the goods ordered by the Buyer is less than the Seller’s minimum supply value (as notified by the Seller to the Buyer from time to time); or

 (b) (with the consent of the Buyer) increase the aggregate price payable for the goods ordered by the Buyer such that the price is at least equal to the Seller’s minimum supply value.